-- Take the Landscape Arch Trail to see the longest arch in the world.
-An easy 1.6-mile round trip hike is worth the unique chance to see an arch that spans the length of a football field.
+Take the Landscape Arch Trail to see the longest arch in the world.
+The 1.6-mile round trip hike is worth the unique chance to see an arch that spans the length of a football field.

-- The Windows Trail leads you under three massive arches in an easy 1-mile loop.
+Across the parking lot, the Windows Trail leads you under three massive arches in an easy 1-mile loop.
+This is a great place to stretch your legs while packing plenty of “wow factor” into a relatively short hike.
 Hike during golden hour to see the arches transform into unbelievable shades of red and orange.

-- The Park Avenue Trail‘s two miles can be cut down to just one if a driver drops you off at the trailhead and picks you up at Courthouse Towers.
-Travel between the towering monoliths is much more impressive than observing them from the road.
-Kids love climbing over the boulders around the trail, too.
+The Park Avenue Trail is a two mile out-and-back trail which travels between towering monoliths.
+The two miles can be cut down to just one if a driver drops you off at the trailhead and picks you up at Courthouse Towers.
+Kids love climbing over the boulders around the trail.